 Check your pipes, drains and gutters

-As we move from autumn to winter, loose leaves and wet weather can contribute to rubbish and debris blocking gutters and drains, stopping water flowing.
+Loose leaves and wet weather can also contribute to rubbish and debris blocking gutters and drains, stopping water flowing.
 If water has nowhere else to go it can build up and leak into roofs and walls or it may freeze and damage your property.

 Make sure your water supply is safe before your business reopens

 After a period of closure, you need to prepare your water supply for safe use again.
 Even if your water has not been officially disconnected, there are a few things you need to do to make sure your water supply is safe for you, your staff and your customers to use once you’re back in business.